jaejinchoi/FFP/README.md

 * -a
     Takes 20 amino acids sequences as inputs
 * -c
-    Convert and accept nucleotide bases into RY bases
+    Convert and accept nucleotide bases (A, G, C, T) into RY bases (Purine, Pyrimidine)
 * -k [STR]
     Manual input of alphabet base string.
 For example input 'HJKL' is ['H', 'J', 'K', 'L'] bases
 * -r
     Disable reverse complement counting.
 Any bases set other than AGCT code will disable reverse complement counting
 * -n
-    Output frequency into ratio.
-A feature count / Total feature count
+    Output frequency, i.e., feature count / total feature count
 * -u
-    Accept masked letters which are lower cases.
-FASTA format generally represent masked bases into lower cases
+    Accept masked (lower confidence) letters which are in lower cases in FASTA format
 * -V
-    Measure vocabular size at given range of feature length (l-mer)
+    Count vocabulary size at given range of feature length (l-mer)
 * -b [LONG LONG]
     Bottom limit.
-Remove any feature that counts less than [-b]
+Remove features that have the count less than [-b]
     Default = 1
 * -t [LONG LONG]
     Top limit.
-Remove any feature that counts larger than [-t]
+Remove features that have the count larger than [-t]
     Default = 0 = maximum

 ### [Note]

+/*
-Using [-a], amino acids, automatically turn [-r], disable reverse complement counting, becase peptide sequence have direction (start code -> stop codon), however, nucleotide (eg. genome and transcriptome) sequence actually is double helix that has reverse complement strand.
+When using option [-a], amino acids input, [-r] turns on automatically that disable reverse complement counting, because peptide sequences have direction (start code -> stop codon).
+However, when using nucleotide (eg. genome and transcriptome) sequences as an input (default option) the sequence may be  can be either forward or reverse complement of double helix.

+Use [-r] option which turn off reverse compliment counting when an input is a single strand nucleotide sequence.

 Reverse complement counting pick one 'forward' or 'backward' feature of sequence that is lexically prior than another, because couting number of all forward and backward feature is equal to reverse complement counting x 2.